-Make the data “pool-able” between Phase I and II permits.
+Make the SSC-related data “pool-able” between Phase I and II permits.
 We don’t want the datasets to be so different they can’t be compared and iterated upon.

 Jenny

 Flexibility for Phase II’s is especially important.
-Building in projects from a variety of sources that are all stormwaterrelated would be super helpful (e.g. data gathering and analysis vs. building vs. planning).
+Building in projects from a variety of sources that are all stormwater-related would be super helpful (e.g., data gathering and analysis vs. building vs. planning).
 The need is so great, it’s hard to see any effort being “wrong.”
 We want to encourage them to do whatever they are capable of doing.
 Whatever we come up with needs to be implementable.

 Jason

 Having a lot of flexibility is paramount.
-Being able to work outside of our permit area and get points for that would be huge.
+Being able to work outside of our permit area (for Phase II counties) and get points for that would be huge.
 We have a lot of locations outside the permit areas that could use some attention.

 Am unclear about the nexus of fish passage and SSC points, but if there’s any room to award points for that we would benefit greatly.